 The pinecones were enough to glue one in every opening between the flowers.

-The pliers used for the florists’ wire also work great to cut the leafy stems into smaller pieces.
+The pliers used for the florists’ wire also work great for cutting the leafy stems into smaller pieces.

 The leaves left over from the flower stems were also added, but they needed a bit of glue to stay in place.

 I used only four pheasant feathers at the inner bottom of the wreath as a little added detail.
-It was slightly tricky to find the right place for them, but they are my favorite, and I just had to add some!
+Finding the right place for them was slightly tricky, but they are my favorite, and I just had to add some!

 Aren’t they just gorgeous??
-Those beautiful patterns, and a dash of rust, and a dash of purple.
+Those beautiful patterns, a dash of rust and a dash of purple.

 Pure perfection!